eugenemrg/phase-1-wk2-code-challenge/README.md

 # Flataculties

-An app where you can vote for the cutest animal
+An app where you can vote for the cutest animal.